 Before you even start working hard, it is of utmost importance that you have a clear vision of what your objectives are.
 When you do not know where your hard work is going, you end up wasting your time and energy.
 Always prepare a list of your short-term and long-term plans and trace your progress accordingly.

 Time is always precious and you have to be able to identify and schedule all your tasks precisely.
 Everything you do, ensure that you’re hampering your time and be aware of what type of tasks take the maximum time to complete.
 You would not want to ruin even your seconds doing anything wasteful, would you?

 Know the Impact of Your Work

 Your aim should not be to achieve your goals anyhow but ensure fruitful and productive results.
-Do not execute your tasks blindly, rather know the impact your work and how does can this help you accomplish your targets.
-Keep a track on your working techniques and progress for profitable results.
+Do not execute your tasks blindly, rather know the impact of your work and how does can help you accomplish your targets.
+Keep track of your working techniques and progress for profitable results.

 Imbibe Smart Work as a Prominent Quality